Submitted by Anonymous Patron (not verified) on October 17, 2012 - 1:21pm

 Every week we read in the publishing trade press and in the newspapers of arguments between senior publishers and the administrators of the public library service about the supply of ebooks to libraries.
 The language is fierce, the problems appear unsolvable and the progress is very slow.
-But such arguments and such news stories cannot make sense to the public who believe and assume that both publishers and librarians hold the joint responsibility of providing a library service and for producing the books they want to read.
-Authors create the books – publishers and librarians are the enablers who give a service.

 The good thing about Unglue.it as I see it is that everyone is a winner.
 The author gets paid for his work and the world gets unlimited access to the book – What’s not to like about it?
 I think Unglue.it is the most democratic book project you can imagine.

 The first book has already been unglued and is therefore yours too – it is “Oral Literature In Africa” by Ruth H. Finnegan – 278 world citizens participated in unglueing this book raising 7500 dollars – The e-book version is available for download from the Unglue.it website.
 You can go to Unglue.it to learn more and make your own pledge to give the gift of a book to the world.

 Submitted by Bibliofuture on October 14, 2012 - 2:22am

 Amazon has been sending out this email as a result of legal settlements between several major e-book publishers and the Attorneys General of most U.S. states.